-Further guidance can be found in Aberdeen City Council's Conservation Area Character Appraisal and Management Plan.
+Further guidance can be found in the Council's Technical Advice Note TAN: Traditional Building Care, and Aberdeen City Council's Conservation Area Character Appraisal and Management Plan.

-The diagram on the page 4 gives an indication of whether planning permission and/or listed building consent is required.
+The diagram on the next page gives an indication if planning permission and/or listed building consent is required.
 Any queries should be directed to the Council's Development Management Section.